Ohmkar

 Ohmkar Nuthalapati is an Indian television presenter and film director who predominantly works in Telugu television and films.
 He made his debut in television as a writer.
-He is best known for producing and hosting television shows Maayadweepam, Aata and Sixth Sense.
+He is best known for producing and hosting television shows Mayadweepam, Aata and Sixth Sense.
 He is known for directing the Raju Gari Gadhi films.

 Early and personal life

 Ohmkar was born in Tenali, Andhra Pradesh, India.
 He was born into a Telugu-language speaking Hindu family.
 His father N. V. Krishna Rao was a doctor in Kakinada.
 He has two brothers and one sister.
 His brother Ashwin Babu is an actor in Tollywood and their other brother Kalyan Babu is a producer.
 His sister name is Srivalli.

 He holds a bachelor's degree in Physiotherapy from GBR AC Campus, Anaparthi, East Godavari, Andhra Pradesh.
 He married Swaroopa in 2011 and the couple has 2 children.

 Career

 2000–2011: Career in television

 Ohmakar made his debut into television as a writer.
 He has also a video jockey in the music show Ankitham on Gemini Music (Previously 'Aditya Music').
 In 2005, he created and presented dance reality show Aata on Zee Telugu.
 This show became widely popular on Telugu Television.
 People fondly started calling Ohmkar as 'Ohmkar Annayya'.
 He soon became one of the popular television celebrities.

 He further produced, created and hosted many television shows like Maayadweepam, Challenge, 100% luck, etc. Ohmkar started a film and television production company, OAK Entertainments, which is headed by his brother, Kalyan Babu.